jakoberpf/charts/charts/README.md

 The Charts with its functionality is listed below:

-- [keycloak](https://github.com/) as an end-to-end indentiy and access management with Keycloak
+- [keycloak](https://github.com/) as an end-to-end identity and access management
-- [ory](https://github.com/) as an end-to-end indentiy and access management replacement of Keycloak and work in progress
+- [ory](https://github.com/) as an end-to-end identity and access management (replacement of Keycloak)
 - [bashub](https://github.com/) as terminal command history/repository with Bashhub
+- [vaultwarden](https://github.com/) as an personal password manager
-- [vaultwarden](https://github.com/) as an end-to-end indentiy and access management with Keycloak
+- [vault](https://github.com/) as an secret manager and store
-- [teleport](https://github.com/) as an cluster, vm and database access tooling with Teleport
+- [teleport](https://github.com/) as an cluster, virtual machine and database access service

 ## How to use the charts